nicky-mc/nicky-mc/README.md

 - 🌱 I’m currently learning WebDevelopment..
 - 📫 How to reach me why here of course
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I sing play ukulele, d&d.
 I have a great teen son.
-Always hungry for knowladge
+Always hungry for knowledge

 <!---
 nicky-mc/nicky-mc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.